 In addition, the Council on Environmental Quality and DOE NEPA regulations as well as DOE Order 451.1 prescribe an evaluation process to ensure that the proper level of review is performed before a commitment of resources is made.
-During 2013, Fermilab met the NEPA requirements by continuing to implement a program to review all proposed activities and evaluate their potential effects; this program is set forth in the Fermilab Environment, Safety and Health Manual (FESHM) Chapter 8060 - National Environmental Policy Review.
+During 2014, Fermilab met the NEPA requirements by continuing to implement a program to review all proposed activities and evaluate their potential effects; this program is set forth in the Fermilab Environment, Safety and Health Manual (FESHM) Chapter 8060 - National Environmental Policy Review.
 Most of the reviewed activities were considered categorically excluded administrative actions requiring no formal documentation (found in 10 CFR 1021 Appendix A) or those fitting within the list of DOE preapproved Fermilab site wide categorically excluded routine maintenance activities.
-However, 16 projects/actions did need PAGE 17 to be addressed by submitting environmental evaluation notification forms to DOE; DOE then formally determined that all 16 of the projects were 'Categorically Excluded' (see definition below) per 10 CFR 1021 Appendix B or were within the scope of a previous environmental assessment.
+However, 15 projects/actions did need to be addressed by submitting environmental evaluation notification forms to DOE; DOE then formally determined that all 15 of the projects were 'Categorically Excluded' (see definition below) per 10 CFR 1021 Appendix B or were within the scope of a previous environmental assessment.
 These determinations are posted on the DOE Fermi Site Office website.
+In addition, another Fermilab site wide generic categorical exclusion was approved by DOE in 2014 for Small Scale Research and Development Projects and Conventional Laboratory Operations.